nicholasvoltani/nicholasvoltani.github.io/content/now.md

 # 2024
 ## July 2024
 I'm currently talking with my most-likely-soon-to-be Master's advisor on Complex Systems, and so I'm reading his thesis on [[Kuramoto Model]]s on Complex Systems.
 I have plenty of ideas for papers/research... although not that many seem to have something to do with his thesis, yet.
 I'm also updating the MOC [[040 MOC Complex Systems]].

+...Yeah, that didn't last long.
+In a dramatic, but not too unexpected, turn of events, I've finally decided to chase a Political Economy Master's Degree!
+If I'm to study Marx and Hegel for real, then it's best for me to just get going.
+I also finally conceded to getting to learn Economics for real, and it's being fun!
+I just have to learn Macroeconomics, Microeconomics and Brazilian Economics (and review Statistics, and brush up on Calculus problems) to attempt the [ANPEC exam](https://exame.anpec.org.br/index.php?r=site/index), in one and a half month.
+Here we go...

 I also presented [Black Sheep (from the Scott Pilgrim movie)](https://www.youtube.com/watch?v=1xcSDYy3Dl4), on the drums, at my music school's recital, on July 15th ([Exchangeagram post](https://www.instagram.com/p/C9hxNY1OBgt/?img_index=1)).
 Modesty aside, but I've made an **insane** amount of progress in these last 2 months, that are basically all the time that I've played drums at all (disregarding the 2 months that I've had classes in January/February, since I didn't practice at home at all).
 I was super nervous of getting something wrong and getting stuck in front of everyone... but, at the end, my performance was the most lively – aside from the school's founder, who sang I Will Always Love You, from Whitney Houston... yeah, can't compete with that!
 On to the next one soon.